hansenjohnson/intro-acoustics/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to intro-acoustics's documentation!
+Introduction to Acoustics
 ===========================================
+Overview of essential tools and concepts for bioacoustics research

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

-   generate_sine_wave.ipynb
+   sine_wave.ipynb